Definition and characterization of supersmooth functions on superspace based on Fr\'echet-Grassmann algebra: Introduction

-In \S 4, we recall the results when the number of Grassmann generators is finite.
-It seems appropriate to mention here that though not only Lemma 2.2 of Vladimirov and Volovich \cite{VV83} but also Lamma 1.7 of Boyer and Gitler \cite{BG84} contain unsatisfactory arguments, but their conclusions hold true.
+In \S 3, we recall the results when the number of Grassmann generators is finite.
+It seems appropriate to mention here that though not only Lemma 2.2 of Vladimirov and Volovich~\cite{VV83} but also Lamma 1.7 of Boyer and Gitler~\cite{BG84} \underline{contain unsatisfactory arguments, but their conclusions hold true in our case at}\\ \underline{hand}.
 This point is clarified with the aid by Kazuo Masuda.
-Moreover, Rogers \cite{rog80, rog07} does not remark the Cauchy-Riemann relation which should be satisfied for her ${G}^{\infty}$ functions.
+Moreover, Rogers~\cite{rog80, rog07} does not remark the Cauchy-Riemann type relation explicitly which should be satisfied for her ${G}^{\infty}$ functions, though this point is not mentioned further here.

+In \S 4, though the precise definitions such as superdomain, superdifferentiability, supersmoothness, etc. will be given later, we have